siberianfox/g2wiki/Connecting-to-g2core.md

 To connect to g2core you must have the correct USB drivers on your host computer.
-We use for testing we use Coolterm to connect to g2core.
+We use Coolterm for testing g2core.
+[Chilipeppr](https://github.com/synthetos/TinyG/wiki/Chilipeppr) is a good option for a CNC controller.

 ## Drivers for g2core